KEisenhart/Course3/CodeBookForCourseProject.md

 ##Relevant Information or Notes

 Field Width of these Variables are variable up to 18 characters to allow for very small pos/neg numbers and larger activity descriptions such as "Walking Downstairs".
+I did not assume a fixed width format.

 Per the README.txt file provided to us in the download, the features are normalized and bounded within -1 to 1.
 Therefore, unless stated else wise, the Range of the variables is set to [-1,1]